 Altitude: 867 m asl

 Lake Lans, known all over Tyrol, is of glacial origin.
 Today this pond is a popular lake for swimming and represents a recreation area for visitors coming from near and far.
-Despite of its location at 1,000 m asl, in high summer the water temperature rises up to 25 degrees and attracts a large number of visitors also due to its pleasant temperatures.
+Despite of its location at 1,000 m asl, in high summer the water temperature rises up to 25 degrees and attracts a large number of visitors.
 It does not only offer a lido with pool for kids, but also a children’s playground and an island in the lake.
-There is also a naturist area and pedalos, the latter make you experience the lake from another perspective.
+Furthermore there are a naturist area and pedalos, the latter make you experience the lake from another perspective.
 Also the golf course “Sperberegg”, a 9-hole golf course, is a popular destination for those who love active holidays.
-In winter, however, Lake Lans transforms into an ice skating ground, while the Patscherkofel mountain, at the foot of which the holiday resort is located, hosts those who love skiing and snowboarding.
-The small but mighty skiing area offers 18 km of ski slopes and 8 lift facilities as well as a toboggan run.
-This is also where the famous Austrian alpine skier Franz Klammer won his gold medal in downhill in the Olympic Winter Games of 1976!
+In winter, however, Lake Lans transforms into an ice skating ground, while the Patscherkofel mountain, at the foot of which the holiday resort is located, offers a small but mighty skiing area with 18 km of ski slopes and 7 lift facilities.
+This is where the famous Austrian alpine skier Franz Klammer won his gold medal in downhill in the Olympic Winter Games of 1976!

 The medical centre Lanserhof is another attraction in the village.
 It offers holistic alternative cures by the so-called “Lans Med Concept”: traditional medicine, naturopathy, accepted therapies and the latest scientific findings are combined in order to achieve the best possible success.
 In the south of this facility there is a Kneipp facility with foot bath basin and arm basins.
 To those who love culture we warmly recommend a visit to the parish church dating back to the 14th century, boasting also a collection of relics, consigned to the church by the knight Florian von Waldauf at the beginning of the 16th century.
 In this way the church also became a pilgrimage site.
 In the inn “Zur Traube”, however, the custom office of salt trade was hosted in former times…